FIWARE/tutorials.NGSI-v2/docs/iot-over-mqtt.md

 Eventually once we have wired by the system correctly, IoT Agent will subscribe to all relevant events to listen for northbound traffic in the form of sensor measurements.
 It therefore will need to make a subscription across all topics.
-Similarly an actuator must subscribe to a single topic to receive events which effect itself when commands are sent southbound.
+Similarly, an actuator must subscribe to a single topic to receive events which effect itself when commands are sent southbound.
 To check that the lines of communication are open, we can subscribe to a given topic, and see that we are able to receive something when a message is published.